Pindad G2: G2 Premium

-The G2 Premium is a 127 mm (5 inch) barrel length pistol, uses 9 x 19 mm parabellum ammunition, capacity 15 rounds, semi-automatic – single/double action type of fire.
+The G2 Premium is a 127 mm (5 inch) barrel length pistol with a 15 round capacity, semi-automatic.
 This variant is the latest upgrade within the G2 family, manufactured by taking input from the users who have previously fired the G2 Combat and the G2 Elite into account.

-A flashlight or a laser-sight can be attached under the pistol's barrel, making it more handy in a CQB or during a tactical operation.

-It is also sometimes issued for international competitions.
+The pistol was publicly unveiled in 2016.

+It's the only pistol in the G2 series (before the G2 Combat A1) to have a frame-mounted Picatinny rail.